Fox 2.5 Factory Series vs 2.5 Performance Series Coilovers

 Rod Ends & Lower Spring Perches

-Fox 2.5 Factory Series coilovers use a long rod end which fits well into trailing arms and keeps the spring perch out of harms way.
-Fox 2.5 Performance Series coilovers use a shorter rod end and may require careful fitment inside of deep trailing arms.
-The longer Factory Series rod end also explains some of the length difference between the two shocks.
-Factory Series 2.5 Fox coilovers use a clam shell design to hold the spring force while the Performance Series 2.5 Fox coilovers use a snap-ring.
-The snap ring used is very heavy and prone to scratching the rod end.
-Fox 2.5 Factory Series coilovers are available with a 1″ shorter rod end, which makes the shocks nearly identical in length.
+Fox 2.5 Factory Series coilovers feature a long rod end that fits well into trailing arms, keeping the spring perch protected.
+In contrast, Fox 2.5 Performance Series coilovers have a shorter rod end, which may require careful fitment inside deep trailing arms.
+The longer rod end on the Factory Series also accounts for some of the length difference between the two shock models.
+Additionally, the Factory Series 2.5 Fox coilovers use a clam shell design to hold the spring force, while the Performance Series 2.5 Fox coilovers rely on a snap ring.
+The snap ring is heavy and can be prone to scratching the rod end.
+For those seeking a similar shock length, the Factory Series 2.5 coilovers are available with a 1″ shorter rod end, making them nearly identical in length to the Performance Series.

 Fox 25 Performance and Factory Lower Spring Perch and Rod End